FAAMT/RAMS/README.md

-# Project Name: RAMS
+# Project Name: "RAMS" - Obstacle Avoidance Robot
-About: A basic obstacle avoidance system that uses the ATmega328 mcircontroller on the “SparkFun Redboard”.
-This project was programmed in C/C++ using the Arduino IDE.
+About: A basic obstacle avoidance system that uses the ATmega328 on the “SparkFun Redboard”.
+The software for this project was written in C/C++ using the Arduino IDE platform.
+This is an intermediate-level project that allows you to learn about the challenges of building autonomous machines.

 This is RAMS:
 <br />